-There was a post earlier today in Scholarly Open Access, cautioning academics against a publisher who seems so keen to recruit authors and editors that they offer rewards of “1,000-10,000 dollars as remuneration for each article according to its quality”.
-Such promises are so ludicrous that they would not normally require refuting, but in the interest of protecting the more trusting among us, let me be crystal-clear: You will never get a fee for publishing in an academic journal.
+According to a recent post in Scholarly Open Access (a now defunct blog, which used to report on academic publishing scams), there is at least one academic publisher so keen to recruit authors and editors that they offer rewards of “1,000-10,000 dollars as remuneration for each article according to its quality”.
+Such promises are so ludicrous that they would not normally require refuting.
+But in the interest of protecting the more trusting among us, let me be crystal-clear: You will never get a fee for publishing in an academic journal.

 Here’s how the scam works, in Bricker’s words: First, “the operator sends a fake check—one that looks authentic.
 You deposit that check and it clears quickly.”
 Following that, the fraudster may request a small refund under some pretext (e.g., local taxes, administrative fees, etc.) “With cash in hand, what do you have to lose?
 You send the operator his ‘refund’ (less your generous compensation) and move on with your life.
 Weeks later, the bank detects the fraud and pulls the money out of your account.
 You’re officially hosed.”

 Featured Image: “Danger” by Shawn Carpenter @ Flickr, CC BY-SA 2.0